ployst/ployst.github.io/_posts/2016-07-02-ui-components.markdown

 ## The case of our Follow button

-We decided to make the follow button its own component since the beginning.
+We decided to make the follow button its own component from the beginning.
 This was probably the first instance of an element that was very simple, only used in one place, but had potential for growing and becoming more pervasive.

 Its apperance was naive (a bootstrap button), and the code was simple enough.
 These were the off and on states:

 ![Follow](/assets/images/follow.png)
 ![Following](/assets/images/following.png)

+This was the original code for the view and view-model:

 {% highlight html %}
 <!-- follow-button.html -->